maxmind/MaxMind-DB-Writer-perl/docs/MaxMind-IPDB-spec.md

 When a record in the tree contains a number that is <= 1,000, this is a *node number*, and we look up that node.
 If a record contains a value >= 1,001, we know that it is a data section value.
 We subtract the node count (1,000), giving us the number 1.
-Then we add the size of tree in bytes (6,000) to this number, giving us 6,001, which is the start of the data section as an offset from the beginning of the entire database.

-If a record contained the value 6,000, the formula would give us an offset of 11,000, which would be about 5,000 bytes into the data section.
+If a record contained the value 6,000, the formula would give us an offset of 5,000.

+In order to determine where in the file this offset really points to, we also need to know where the data section starts.
+This can be calculated by determining the size of the search tree in bytes and then adding an additional 16 bytes for the data section separator (see below).

+So the final formula to determine the offset in the file is:

+   $offset_in_file = ( $record_value - $node_count )
+                     + $search_tree_size_in_bytes
+                     + 16 (data section separator size)

 ### IPv4 addresses in an IPv6 tree